AhmedMazroua/Spotifyish-quiz/README.md

 #### Video Demo:  <https://youtu.be/X8ky0Gnm05Y>
 #### Description:

+Care to play?
+Visit the project here: https://ahmedmazroua.github.io/Spotifyish-quiz/

 ### 1   |   What is it?
 ![](/project/static/photos/Quiz.png)
 This project is a quiz built to test the musical knowledge of its participants.
-Utilizing a front end of `Javascript`,`HTML` and `css`.
+Utilizing a front-end of `Javascript`,`HTML` and `css`.

-`Flask` and `python` is utilized for the back-end.
+While `Flask` and `python` is utilized for the backend.